yy20716/robot/docs/template.md

     - `AT` typed annotation: If the template string starts with an `AT` and a space then it will be interpreted as a typed annotation.
 The `^^` characters must be used to separate the annotation property from the datatype, e.g. `rdfs:comment^^xsd:integer`.
 The cell value will be the typed literal value of the annotation.
     - `AL` language annotation: If the template string starts with an `AL` and a space then it will be interpreted as a language annotation.
 The `@` character must be used to separate the annotation property from the language code, e.g. `rdfs:comment@en`.
     - `AI` annotation IRI: If the template string starts with an `AI` and a space, then the annotation will be made as with a string annotation, except that the cell value will be interpreted as an IRI.
 - `C` **class expression**: If the template string starts with a `C` and a space then it will be interpreted as a class expression.
 The value of the current cell will be substituted into the template, replacing all occurrences of the percent `%` character.
 Then the result will be parsed into an OWL class expression.
-ROBOT uses the same syntax for class expressions as Protégé: [Manchester Syntax](http://www.w3.org/2007/OWL/wiki/ManchesterSyntax).
+ROBOT uses the same syntax for class expressions as Protégé: <a href="http://www.w3.org/2007/OWL/wiki/ManchesterSyntax" target="_blank">Manchester Syntax</a>.
 If it does not recognize a name, ROBOT will assume that you're trying to refer to a class by its IRI (or compact IRI).
 This can lead to unexpected behaviour, but it allows you to refer to classes (by IRI) without loading them into the input ontology.
 This is particularly useful when the input ontology would be too large, such as the NCBI Taxonomy.
 - **axiom annotations**: ROBOT can also annotate logical and annotation axioms.
     - `>A` annotation on annotation: Annotates the annotation axiom created from the cell to the left with the cell value.
 The column to the left must be an `A*` template string.
     - `>C` annotation on class expression: Annotates the class expression axiom created from the cell to the left with the cell value.
 The column to the left must be a `C` template string.